011015/study-space/README.md

 # My Study Space

-In this repository, I wrote some sample codes to learn web technologies.
-My goal is to strengthen my front-end skills.
+This repository contains sample code aimed at exploring and learning various web technologies.
+The primary goal is to enhance and strengthen my front-end development skills.